Our Client's Marijuana Possession Case Dismissed — Co-Defendant with a Different Lawyer is Convicted!

 Drug Possession Charge Reduced to Plea to a Non-Criminal Violation

 Lebanon District Court.
 Enfield Police Department charged Client with Possession of Controlled Drug in a Motor Vehicle (marijuana), a major motor vehicle offense and class B misdemeanor crime.
 Attorney Lothstein secured plea to possession of controlled drug as a non-criminal violation.
-Client paid a fine, was saved from having a criminal record, and was spared the mandatory 60 day license loss that comes with a conviction for possession in a motor vehicle.
-Read More
+Cli… Read More

 Possession of Drugs with Intent to Sell / Manufacturing Marijuana — Convictions Reversed